Last updated July 01, 2015 with Version 15.1

 Select a Level II taxonomy to view complete details

 The Health Care Provider Taxonomy code is a unique alphanumeric, 10-digit code.
 The code is structured into 3 distinct Levels, including provider type, classification and area of specilization.
 While existing Level I and Level II codes have been defined, Level III specialization codes have not.
 Select the Level II area of specialization on the left to view the description and details along with any related Level III taxonomy codes.

 Effective 2001, the National Uniform Claim Committee (NUCC) is maintaining and administering the code set.
 It is used in transactions specified in HIPAA and the NPI application for enumeration.

 The American Medical Association (AMA) holds the copyright© for the Health Care Taxonomy Code Set (Provider Taxonomy).
-The Provider Taxonomy is provided "AS IS" without warranty of any kind.
+The Provider Taxonomy is commercial technical data and/or computer data developed exclusively at private expense and provided "AS IS" without warranty of any kind.
 The AMA, NUCC, and NPIdb and its members shall NOT be responsible for any consequences, including liability or damage attributable to or related to any use, non-use, or interpretation of information contained or not contained in the Provider Taxonomy.More information can be found regarding Health Care Taxonomy Codes at NUCC.org